Pawlowskie/Pawlowskie/README.md

 - 👋 Hi, I’m @Pawlowskie
-- 👀 I’m interested in literature
+- 👀 I’m interested in Brest même
-- 🌱 I’m currently learning CS50
+- 🌱 I’m currently learning PHP
 - 💞️ I’m looking to collaborate on nothing.
 - 📫 How to reach me : by email